 For many sports clubs looking to develop and upgrade their facilities, the sticking point is often money.
-Access to funding or even knowing where to start when looking for funding opportunities are challenges that so many club committees face.
+Access to funding or even knowing where to start looking for grants for sports clubs are challenges that so many club committees face.

-Here, we share some routes to consider when looking to obtain funding for your sports facility projects…
+Here, we share some routes to consider when looking to obtain grants for Sports Club projects.

 Check out the facilities section of their website

-The FA, RFU, England Hockey, the LTA and most other UK sports governing bodies have a section on their websites relating to facility development and funding.
+The FA, RFU, England Hockey, the LTA and most other UK sports governing bodies have a section on their websites relating to facility development and grants for sports clubs.
 Here, you’ll find information about funding schemes, fundraising guides and ideas, and contact details for their facilities teams.
 (We’ve included some links to these pages at the end of this article.)

 Contact your regional facilities managers